matthewm14p/CCHS_Band_CompetionWebsite/README.md

 2-6-20 - Today, we rearranged the layout.

 2-10-20 - Today we worked on making our contact page more appealing and responsive...
 Matthew worked on the gallery page ALOT over the weekend.

+2-11-20 - Last night the contact page was made responsive and today we worked on making the finishing touches and making images on the achievements page